Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Numerical simulations in the pre-thermal phase

 \subsection{Numerical method}

 We now compare our analytical predictions for the pre-thermal dynamics to numerical simulations.
 For these simulations, we set $\hbar = k_r = T =1$ and work with a finite system size $N$ for the momentum grid.
 Precisely, the wave numbers $k$ take the values $k = -N/2+1,\dots 0, \dots N/2$ (for $N$ even).
-We also use periodic boundary conditions, such that the position $x$ also takes discrete values $x=\pm {\pi}/{N}, \pm {3 \pi}/{N}, \dots \pm {(N-1) \pi}/{N}$ and the normalization condition writes
+We also use periodic boundary conditions, such that the position $x$ also takes discrete values $x=\pm {\pi}/{N}, \pm {3 \pi}/{N}, \dots \pm {(N-1) \pi}/{N}$ and the normalization condition is written as

 with the Fourier transform relation

 Note that we recover Eq.~\eqref{eq:fourier_transform} in the limit $N \rightarrow \infty$.
 Finally, we choose the initial plane-wave density $\rho_0=1$, that is, $N_a=N$.